Bodhidharma and Zen

 Only fragments of the literature remains.
 Therefore it is virtually impossible to determine just how Ch'an developed - one can come to no definite conclusion, writes Philip Yampolsky.
 [Tun 1-4]

-Most accounts agree that Bodhidharma (early 400s CE) was a South Indian Pallava prince-turned-monk who journeyed to Southern China and subsequently relocated northwards.
+Many accounts agree that Bodhidharma (early 400s CE) was a South Indian Pallava prince-turned-monk who journeyed to Southern China and subsequently relocated northwards.
 And some scholars doubt that there really was any historical Bodhidharma (Japanese: Daruma Daishi).
 Versions differ.
 Here's a part of what's generally believed about his life:

 He was born in Kanchi in the Southern Indian kingdom of Pallava between 440 and 470.
 His spiritual instructor was the monk Prajnatara.
 He told him to travel to China and he came there by ship somewhere between 475 to 520.
 Legend has it that he spent nine years in meditation, where he used to sit facing the rock wall of a cave that's about a mile from the Shaolin Temple.
 Thus he won the title "the wall-gazing brahmin".